Flyingfish812/p2myth/docs/Cookbook/Mistral.md

 ## Intro

 Mistral was actually not very popular when it first came out.
-Its skill combination is Goliath missiles and Mega Bomb.
-Both AOE skills cause residual health.
-Therefore its speedrun potential is not very outstanding.
-In fact, if its two APEXes weren't so dazzling, it might not have been noticed at all.
+Although both its Aura and Zen deal AoE damage, they tend to leave invaders with little remaining health.
+Therefore, it somewhat lacks speedrun potential.
+In fact, if it weren’t for its two excellent Apexes, Mistral might not have been recognized at all.

-Its main fires a laser forward at fixed intervals.
-Since it is an Armor-Piercing weapon and has no critical hits, it will cause fixed damage to any type of invader.
-This eliminates the need for Mistral to consider critical hits when speedrunning.
-In other words, as long as the your strategy is correct, the final score only depends on whether the invaders are well gathered, and the problem of gathering can be avoided through the combination of skills.
+Mistral’s main weapon fires a laser forward at fixed intervals.
+Fortunately, since it is an Armor-Piercing weapon which cannot deal critical damage, it will cause fixed damage to any type of invader, therefore eliminates the need for players to consider the randomness of critical hits when speed-running.
+In other words, as long as you have a proper strategy, your final score only depends on whether the invaders converge nicely.
+Moreover, the problem of convergence can be circumvented by skill combinations.

 ## Basics

 ### Main

 Mistral's main is not an easy one to master.
-It looks like a simple shot, but in fact it requires you to pay attention to the location of the invaders at all times.
-The first stage of learning the main is to **accurately hit the target** you want to shoot, and the second stage is to be able to skillfully use the main to sweep.
+Although it looks like a simple shot, in fact, it requires you to pay attention to the positions of invaders at all times.
+Hence, the first stage of learning the main is to **accurately hit the target** you want to shoot, and the second stage is to be able to skillfully use the main to sweep.

-The first stage is a basic training of Mistral, which only requires you to aim at the target when the main is fired.
-Practicing this basic skill will help you efficiently pop the turrets of heavy invaders, and will also help you better master the sweeping of the main gun.
+The first stage is very basic, which only requires you to aim at the target when the main is fired.
+Practicing this basic skill will help you not only efficiently pop the turrets of large invaders, but also better master the sweeping of the main.

-Unlike Wraith, Mistral's main can only kill up to two Sparrows at a time, and that's when invaders are very close.
-At this time, you need to grasp the firing frequency of the main.
-Generally speaking, when your main is fired, you should move in the direction of the other sparrow at the same time to ensure that you can shoot both sparrows exactly.
+Unlike Wraith, Mistral's main sweep can only kill up to 2 Sparrows at a time, and that only happens when they are very close to each other.
+This requires you to grasp the fire rate of the main.
+Generally speaking, when the main starts firing, you should move in the direction of the other Sparrow at the same time to ensure that you can take both of them down.

-As shown in the picture below, if the sparrows are too far apart, there is no need to force multiple shots.
-Instead, ensure that the sparrow targeted at the beginning is killed.
-When the sparrows gather together, you need to control the movement to catch them all:
+As shown in the gif below, if the Sparrows are too far apart, there is no need to force multiple hits.
+Instead, you have to ensure that the first targeted Sparrow is killed.
+When Sparrows do converge, you need to control the ship’s movement to catch them all:

 <img src="/Cookbook/mistral4.gif" style={{zoom:0.5}}/>

 ### Goliath Missile

-The principle of using Goliath missiles is simple: let each missile fully exert its AOE damage.
+The principle of using GMs is simple: let each GM fully exert its AoE damage.

-The damage of the missile is 10 impact damage + 24 AOE damage.
-An AOE of 24 means that ravens (hull with 27 hp) will still have a little health (except for the Centurion's Armor-Piercing missiles against armored ravens).
-So in a wave of attacks, if you only use one missile, you need to make sure the missile covers as many invaders as possible.
+A GM deals 10 impact damage + 24 AoE damage.
+An AoE damage of 24 means that Ravens (an Unprotected Raven has 27 hp) will still have a little health left (except for Centurion's Armor-Piercing GMs against Armored Ravens).
+So, if you plan to use only one GM in a wave, you need to make sure its AoE covers as many invaders as possible.

-Here are some common usage locations for single-shot missiles:
+Here are some common impact locations for single-shot GMs:

 <img src="/Cookbook/mistral16.png" style={{zoom:0.5}}/>

 <img src="/Cookbook/mistral17.png" style={{zoom:0.5}}/>

-Since one missile will not kill ravens, which needs to be killed by the main, there is a second way to play, which is to use two missiles together.
-You can use one missile to clear the left half and another to clear the right half; You can also choose to hit both missiles in the middle, causing more damage to the heavier invader through an additional 10 impact damage, while using 2 AOE damage destroys surrounding ravens.
+Since a single GM cannot one-shot Ravens, which then need to be killed by the main, there is another way of using GMs, which is using two at a time.
+Specifically, you can use one GM on each side of the field.
+Or, you can choose to hit both GMs in the middle, causing an additional 10 impact damage to larger invaders, while inflicting AoE damage twice on surrounding Ravens to annihilate them.

-The figure below shows the use of two missiles to clear half of an area:
+The gif below shows an example of using 2 GMs, one for each side of the field:

 <img src="/Cookbook/mistral5.gif" style={{zoom:0.5}}/>

-And hit the middle together:
+The gif below shows an example of using 2 GMs, both in the middle:

 <img src="/Cookbook/mistral6.gif" style={{zoom:0.5}}/>